Strategy

 Portfolio size and spend

 But the cloud changes everything.
-Zylo data shows the average enterprise organization today maintains more than 650 applications and can see as many as 10 new SaaS tools enter their environment every 30 days.
+Zylo's 2026 SaaS Management Index shows the average enterprise organization today maintains an average of 696 applications and can see as many as 21 new SaaS tools enter their environment every 30 days.
+Over the course of a year, this adds up to 22% portfolio growth.
 Because of this fluidity, it often makes more sense to treat software as an IT operating expense.
 Take a look at some of the key benefits.

 Businesses Need Flexibility and Scalability